0xyaci/0xyaci/README.md

 ---

 ### About me
-- I make small, functional tools — C#, C, and Python mostly.
+- I make tools — C#, C, and Python mostly.
-- I overengineer when bored.
+- Cat guy.
-- Probably rewriting something that already worked fine.
+- Intrested in FinTech.
-- I love playing Factorio and Noita.
+- I love Factorio and Noita.

 ---